 Nursing Education Field Experience

-Nurse educators teach the next generation of nurses, in academic and clinical settings.
-They must be licensed to practice nursing and have considerable hands-on nursing experience, as well as advanced training and education.
+Nurse educators teach the next generation of nurses in the academic and clinical setting.
+They must be licensed to practice nursing and have considerable hands-on experience, as well as advanced training and education.
 The Nursing Education Field Experience provides the graduate student with an opportunity to work collaboratively within an academic setting to address a gap in curriculum.
 Students will identify a curriculum gap in nursing education in an academic setting that leaves nurses unprepared to complete a duty expected to perform in the workplace.
 The identified gap will be used to propose a solution that addresses the gap in the nursing education program.
 This solution should be designed for future nurses or nursing students.

 Nurse Educator Capstone